marielag04/azurewebsite/README.md

 # Mariela Gamboa
 # marielagamboa@lewisu.edu

 All content is original.
-Files needed are the getting to know me html and css page, and the image.
+Files needed are the getting to know each other html and css page, assignment portfolio css page, index html page and the image.